afry/energy-trading-simulator/README.md

   - _Host name/adress_: Corresponds to the Server name in the Database Overview.
   - _Username_: Here use the Admin username in the Database Overview. (everything before the @)
   - _Password_: This is found in Key vault -> Secrets.
 Copy the CURRENT VERSION of the admin password and Save.
-  - Save the password in pdAdmin.
+  - Save the password in pgAdmin.

 NOTE: Do not use admin user with python.